denohpakni/Write-to-ThingSpeak/README.md

 Using https://thingspeak.com/ to collect data from my sensors and analyse it.

-Write more than 1 field off data to thingspeak.com
+Write more than 1 field of data to thingspeak.com.

+I have 3 fields; Temperature, Humidity, and soil moisture

 ### Components
 1. Arduino Wifi Rev2